cosmos/sdk-tutorials/academy/xl-run-prod/5-run.md

 ## Run user

 Another standard security concern is that you want to avoid running your application as `root`.
-So create a new user and prepare it:
+So, create a new user and prepare it:

 ```sh
 $ sudo adduser chainuser